 Data unavailability due to hardware failure

-Challenge: Unpredictable failures such as disk damage, server downtime, or rack power outages can make data on the affected physical devices inaccessible.
+Challenge: Disk damage, server downtime, or rack power outages can make data on the affected physical devices inaccessible.

 Technical protection: The triplicate storage mechanism distributes data across different physical nodes.
-In the event of a failure, the system automatically fails over to healthy replicas to maintain service continuity while it rebuilds a new replica in the background, with no impact on your business.
+On failure, the system fails over to healthy replicas and rebuilds a new replica in the background with no impact on your business.

 Silent data corruption

-Technical protection: End-to-end data validation generates checksums at each step of the data write process.
-When you read data, the system verifies these checksums at each stage.
-If it finds a mismatch, it immediately triggers error correction to ensure that the data you read is identical to the data that was written.
+Technical protection: End-to-end data validation generates checksums at each step of the write process.
+On read, the system verifies these checksums and triggers immediate error correction on mismatch, ensuring the data read matches the data written.

-These reliability technologies protect against hardware failures and data corruption at the infrastructure layer.
-Application-level risks, such as accidental deletion or virus attacks, require protection through snapshots.
+These technologies protect against hardware failures and data corruption at the infrastructure layer.
+Application-level risks such as accidental deletion or virus attacks require snapshots.

 Triplicate storage mechanism

-The triplicate storage mechanism is designed to address data unavailability caused by hardware failures.
-The system automatically replicates each piece of data written to a cloud disk into three copies at the underlying layer and stores them on different physical nodes.
+Triplicate storage addresses data unavailability caused by hardware failures.
+The system replicates each piece of data written to a cloud disk into three copies and stores them on different physical nodes.

 Data write process

 The system uses a multi-replica synchronous write mechanism.
-A write operation succeeds only when the data is written to all replicas.
-Otherwise, the operation fails.
-This mechanism ensures strong consistency, which means that any subsequent read request can access the most recently written data.
+A write succeeds only when data is written to all replicas; otherwise it fails.
+This ensures strong consistency: any subsequent read returns the most recently written data.

 Replica placement strategy

-To prevent correlated failures, such as multiple replicas becoming unavailable due to a rack power outage, the triplicate storage mechanism automatically follows this placement strategy:
+To prevent correlated failures such as multiple replicas lost to a rack power outage, the triplicate storage mechanism follows this placement strategy:

-Rack isolation: The system distributes the three replicas across storage nodes on different racks.
-A failure of a single machine or a single rack does not affect data availability.
+Rack isolation: The three replicas are distributed across storage nodes on different racks.
+A single-machine or single-rack failure does not affect data availability.

-Load balancing: While satisfying the isolation requirements, the system also considers storage capacity, I/O load, and network topology to achieve balanced resource utilization and optimal performance.
+Load balancing: While satisfying isolation requirements, the system also considers storage capacity, I/O load, and network topology to balance resource utilization and performance.

 Fault recovery process

-The system features an automated data self-healing capability.
-When the system detects an insufficient number of replicas, it automatically triggers a recovery process.
-The system selects a new, healthy storage node that meets the isolation policy and copies data from an existing replica to quickly restore the full three-replica state.
-This entire process is transparent to your applications and requires no manual intervention.
+When the system detects insufficient replicas, it selects a healthy storage node that meets the isolation policy and copies data from an existing replica to restore the three-replica state.
+This process is transparent to your applications and requires no manual intervention.

 End-to-end data validation

-End-to-end data validation is designed to resolve the issue of silent data corruption during data transfer and storage.
+End-to-end data validation addresses silent data corruption during transfer and storage.

 Validation process

-End-to-end means that at each stage of the write and storage process, the system uses a Cyclic Redundancy Check (CRC) code to verify data integrity.
+At each stage of the write and storage process, the system uses a Cyclic Redundancy Check (CRC) to verify data integrity.

-After memory copy: After data is copied to the memory of the compute node, the system compares the checksum to detect data errors.
+After memory copy: After data is copied to the compute node's memory, the system compares the checksum to detect errors.

-After network transmission: When the data reaches the network layer of the storage node, the system compares the checksum to detect bit errors during transfer.
+After network transmission: When data reaches the storage node's network layer, the system compares the checksum to detect bit errors during transfer.

-Upon receipt by the storage node: After the data is written to the memory of the storage node, the system compares the checksum.
+Upon receipt by the storage node: After data is written to the storage node's memory, the system compares the checksum.

-When data is persisted to disk: After the data is written to the disk, the system compares the checksum.
+When data is persisted to disk: After data is written to disk, the system compares the checksum.

-If the system finds a checksum mismatch at any stage, it immediately triggers error handling.
-This validation is hardware-accelerated and has a negligible impact on read and write performance.
+If a checksum mismatch is found at any stage, it immediately triggers error handling.
+This validation is hardware-accelerated with negligible impact on read and write performance.

 Error handling

-Network transport layer: The system automatically retransmits the data until the validation passes.
+Network transport layer: The system retransmits data until validation passes.

-Storage media: The system marks the bad block and reads correct data from other replicas for recovery.
+Storage media: The system marks the bad block and reads correct data from another replica for recovery.

-Memory: The Error-Correcting Code (ECC) mechanism automatically corrects errors, and the system retries the I/O operation.
+Memory: The Error-Correcting Code (ECC) mechanism corrects errors, and the system retries the I/O operation.

 FAQ